MichaelKowal/Skema/README.md

     localhost:5000/skema

-If everything is working correctly, you will see the app landing page
+If everything is working correctly, you will see the app landing page.
+Choose a semester that you would like to view and click 'Start Skema'.
+This will bring you to the app that allows you to create a course schedule with all of the courses available in your chosen semester.

+If there are no semesters available, or if the one you are looking for is not available, semesters can be uploaded by navigating to:

+    localhost:5000/skema/admin

+From here you can choose which semester you'd like and upload a file for that semester.

 ***